splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 Cause
 ^^^^^^

-For legacy individual AWS integrations, status check metrics are not enabled by default.
+For legacy individual AWS integrations, status check metrics are not activated by default.

 Solution
 ^^^^^^^^^

-Enable the metrics for your integration.
+Activate the metrics for your integration.

 To do so, follow these steps: